Outside (David Bowie album): Concept and story

 The story of Outside takes place over two decades, between 1977 and 1999, and is presented in a nonlinear narrative.
 The album's CD booklet contained Adler's diary entries alongside song lyrics which were sometimes distorted and unreadable.
 The album also invokes several spoken word segments as between-song segues, which provide more insight into the story and characters' thoughts.
 Parisien considered the segues reminiscent of the "Cockney campiness" of Bowie's 1960s tracks "Please Mr. Gravedigger" and "The Laughing Gnome".
 Described by some as a concept album, Music Week's Paul Gorman found the use of narrative on Outside a callback to Ziggy Stardust (1972) and Diamond Dogs.
 Bowie described Adler, the protagonist, as an individual who uses nostalgia to look back on simpler times: "He's really rather despondent that things are broken into this fragmented chaotic kind of state."
-Biographer Chris O'Leary considers the character "more terse" on Outside than in Leon.
+O'Leary considers the character "more terse" on Outside than in Leon.
 Adler's perspective is shown in "The Hearts Filthy Lesson", "No Control" and two segues.
 Stone, the villain, begins as a punk rock "no-future priestess" and ends as a "good time drone" running a jewelry store.
 Bowie manipulated his own voice using various synthesisers to portray her.
 Her point of view is given in a segue and "I Am with Name".